SRvSaha/CoWinVaccineSlotFinder/README.md

 ### For Folks who just want to get shit done

-Go to the Releases Section of the Application, download the ZIP file, exact it, Modify the Setting inside appsettings.json ,Run the Executable (EXE in case of Windows) .
+Go to the Releases Section of the Application, download the ZIP file, exact it, Modify the Setting inside appsettings.json, Run the Executable (EXE in case of Windows).

 Enjoy!

 If you'd like to do it the hard way, clone it, build it and run it.